madelonhulsebos/madelonhulsebos.github.io/_pages/about.md

 ---

 I'm a faculty at CWI where I lead the <a href="https://trl-lab.github.io" target="blank">Table Representation Learning (TRL) Lab</a>.
 I'm also faculty in the ELLIS unit Amsterdam.
-Previously, I did a postdoc at UC Berkeley and obtained my PhD from the University of Amsterdam during which I spent time at MIT and Sigma Computing.
+Previously, I did a postdoc at UC Berkeley and obtained my PhD from the University of Amsterdam for which I spent time at MIT and Sigma Computing.
 Before academia, I spent 2+ years in industry working on ML-driven automated data analysis tools.
 Find my full CV <a href="/assets/pdf/CV.pdf" target="blank"><b>here</b></a>.

 My research is focused on table representation learning (TRL), generative models and systems for tabular data.
 Tables are prevalent in the data landscape, contain valuable data, and fuel important decisions in organizations in governments, industry, and healthcare.
 My objective, therefore, is to <i>democratize insights from structured data</i> ✨.
 My research has been supported by an NWO AiNed grant, BIDS-Accenture Fellowship, and industry sponsors.
 You can find an overview of my research interests below.